LlamaEdge/talktalk/README.md

   pip install -r requirements.txt

   # Start TalkTalk App
-  export OPENAI_API_KEY="GAIA"
   python app.py
   ```

-  If the app is running, you can visit http://127.0.0.1:7860 to use the app.
+  If the app is running, you can visit `http://127.0.0.1:7860` or the `gradio.live` public URL to use the app.

 ## Talk with TalkTalk